klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

   - Integer for whole numbers, floating point for non-whole numbers.
 Floating point numbers are stored as a binary sequence of digits (up to 15) and their base of 10
 - How many bits are there in a byte?
   - 8
+- What will be the decimal representation of the binary 101 number
+  - 5
 - What is a recursive function?
   - A function that calls itself essentially breaking the problem into simpler sub-problems.
 - Could you explain what are: linear complexity, constant complexity and exponential complexity?